technomancy/bussard/Contributing.md

 The text editor inside Bussard is very capable and should be comfortable to use for editing Lua by all but the most die-hard Emacs/Vim fans.
 It can be used not only for editing in-game code, but also for the source to the game itself if you are running from a checkout.
+Symlink your checkout to `game` inside the save directory.
 When you press `ctrl-o` to open a file, put a `/` in front of the path of any files inside the checkout of the game to open it in the editor; for instance, `/Contributing.md` would open this file.

 If you want to use Bussard solely as a text editor, launch it with the `--no-game` argument and the update loop will be adjusted to use much less CPU by leaving